 Yes, the Careers & Employability Service will work with you to prepare you for upcoming interviews, whether for further study, a part-time job or your graduate job.
 We suggest two sessions take place – the first is to find out about the role, discuss the questions you may be asked, and talk about different techniques to help with nerves.
 The second session (usually held a week later) takes the form of a real interview, with a panel (of two Careers & Employability Service staff).
 We ask you to treat it like a real interview (dress smartly, prepare your answers etc.). this gives you a really good chance to practice in a safe environment, and at the end of the session we will give you detailed feedback and tips to improve.

 Does the Careers and Employability Service arrange employer presentations/fairs?

 We have a rolling programme of events and activities arranged with local and national employers from regular Mini Careers Fairs to larger events organised in partnership with course teams and specific to your subject area.
-Check the student global email to find out what is happening or visit our Careers and Employability News and Events page.
+Check the student global email to find out what is happening or visit the University's main Events Page.

 A group of us would like a workshop on interview skills/CVs/applying for jobs etc. Can this be arranged?

 Yes, you can either go through your tutor and ask them to contact us to organise a workshop, or you can email us directly at email@example.com – please try to provide as much information as possible, e.g. number of people interested, which course and what year you are on, and what you would like us to cover.

 I would like to apply for a postgraduate course at another university – will you still help me?

 Yes of course we will!
 We can help you to look at the different options available, advise you on writing person statements, and also discuss funding options.